safalalikhan/daily-dsa-practice/README.md

 # 🧠 Java DSA Practice

 Welcome to my daily Java-based Data Structures and Algorithms (DSA) practice repository!
-This repo tracks my problem-solving journey, with a focus on mastering DSA concepts using Java..
+This repo tracks my problem-solving journey, with a focus on mastering DSA concepts using Java.

 ## 📌 Goal